drigovz/visualstudio-docs.pt-br/docs/vsto/walkthrough-binding-to-data-from-a-service-in-a-vsto-add-in-project.md

 ---
-title: Associar a dados de serviço no projeto de suplemento do VSTO ms.date: 02/02/2017 ms.topic: conceptual
+title: Associar a dados do serviço no projeto de suplemento do VSTO ms.date: 02/02/2017 ms.topic: conceptual
 dev_langs: